marceloschmitt/moodle-block_telegram_forum/README.md

   - Create a Telegram Bot and take note of its token and its name  (https://core.telegram.org/bots, item 6).
   - Set the Token of Telegram bot created for the organization.
   - Set the name of Telegram bot created for the organization.
-  - Select the kind of message that should be sent for each forum (topic creation / message inside topic).

 4) Voilá.
 Now each teacher that wants to integrate ther course foruns with Telegram must configure in each course:
   - Teacher enables telegram block in the desired course.